rafael-glima/BCDL_SEEEDN/README.md

 ![Step 3](upload_files_1.png)

-Step 4: Use the other button shown below to upload all the auxiliary files, along with the zip folders:
+Step 4: Use the other button shown below to upload all the auxiliary Python (.py) files, along with the two zip folders (electricity_data.zip and opf-storage-hvdc.zip):

 ![Step 4](upload_files_2.png)